Magic Squares Worksheet

 I am also aware that there are several Magic Squares worksheets available on the Internet already, so, not wishing to duplicate what others have already created, I put together a free Magic Square worksheet that approaches the subject from a different perspective.

-While this does involve magic squares, there is a minimum of maths involved, similar to when you play bingo online.
-Although basic addition will be required to successfully complete this fun worksheet.
+While this does involve magic squares, there is a minimum of maths involved, although basic addition will be required to successfully complete this fun worksheet.

 What makes this worksheet different to the others, which generally look very much like a bingo card, is that it is also a three-dimensional construction puzzle, making it look somewhat like a Sudoku Cube, which adds a new and unexpected aspect to the whole thing.